mehmetkocer/MIS376-data-visualization/README.md

 This repository created for a data visualization project that given in scope of MIS376 Knowledge Mapping and Data Visualization Course.

 ### Part A - A brief description of the problem.
-This project intended to investigate the effects of lockdown periods on daily new cases and daily vaccination rate specifically in Turkey.
+This project intended to investigate the effects of lockdown periods on daily new cases specifically in Turkey.
 There are several lockdown periods include weekends and some complete, long-period (longer than one week) lockdowns.
 That project aims to visualize the effects of these variables on covid statistics and demonstrate the strength of the relationship if exists.

 ### Part B - Getting and Preparing Data